Kearney Dog Sled Race Routes

 Greg Alexanian Memorial 2 Dog Sled Class

-The Kearney Sled Dog Race Committee is excited to offer this new sport class.
-Racers will be able to race 2 dogs on a Race Marshall approved Kick Sled or a Sprint Sled.
-Racers of novice or experienced levels are all welcome to participate.
-The race will be incorporated into a smaller loop off of the 4 Dog Sprint class.
+The Kearney Sled Dog Race Committee is excited to offer a sledding option for small kennels and recreational mushers.
+Teams compete with Race Marshall approved Kick Sled or a Sprint Sled.
+Racers of novice or competitive backgrounds are all welcome to participate.
+The race will be incorporated into a smaller loop off of the 4 Dog Sprint class and run for approximately 2.5 miles.

 4 Dog Sprint & Ski-joring Races